 A web developer is responsible for the frontend (how a site looks) and backend, which consists of technical aspects such as performance and capacity that determine a site’s speed and how much web traffic it can sustain.

 Similar to an app developer, a web developer builds websites offering services such as e-commerce, news or gaming to fit the client’s needs.

 Salary: $68,524 (Source: Glassdoor)

 Job growth: 27% (Source: Balance Careers)

 Interested in becoming a web developer?
-Our Software Engineering Career Track comes with a deferred tuition and a job guarantee, meaning if you don’t get a job within six months, you get a full refund.*
+Our Software Engineering Career Track comes with a deferred tuition and a job guarantee, meaning if you don’t get a job after graduating, you get a full refund.*

 *Click here to see Springboard’s job guarantee eligibility terms.

 Web developers can be employed in a range of fields, with job titles as varied as:

 - Full Stack Software Engineer

 - Back End Software Engineer